-This is a question I hear quite often as a Customer Success Manager here at Conductor, after my clients get their first look at the organic possibilities in our Web Presence Management platform, Searchlight.
+This is a question I hear quite often as a Customer Success Manager here at Conductor, after my clients get their first look at the organic possibilities in our Web Presence Management and SEO platform, Searchlight.
 There are so many ways within the technology to identify potential content opportunities.
 So many, in fact, that sometimes data paralysis ensues.
 That’s where I come in.

 My job as a Customer Success Manager here at Conductor is to be the link that connects my clients’ web presence management goals to Searchlight so I can help them leverage the platform to reach said goals.

 The first step to achieving any organic goal is to figure out where you want to begin.
 So if you find yourself sitting screen-to-nose, recklessly sorting through data with no rhyme or reason because you just don’t exactly where to start, keep reading and rest assured that there is a better way.

 In fact, after speaking with a number of my clients, I found that data overload is one of the items that my clients struggle with most often.
 The top 3 pain points that I hear most include:

 2) How to identify actionable insights

 3) How to automate processes and save time